AmitLevinson/amitgrinson.com/content/projects/sql-questions/index.md

 ### Project Overview

-As a Data Analyst writing a lot of SQL, I find myself coming across challenges I solved that I'd love to share with others.
-Seeing that this occurred often - the need to share - I decided to open a website containing these challenges I came across and how I solved them.
-That way I can both share the challenge I faced with others.
+As a Data Analyst who writes a lot of SQL, I find myself coming across challenges I solved that I'd love to share with others.

 This project (the website) is exactly that — Analytical challenges I encountered in work that required solutions with SQL.
 For each challenge I provide the questions, data that can be locally created, the solutions and a video I recorded going over the answer.
 Give it a go here: